unphased/save-load-lat-cond/README.md

+This is a collection of ComfyUI custom nodes I made to streamline some more "batchy" workflows.

+There are 2 groups of functionality so far:

-This ComfyUI custom node lets you save and load latent image and conditioning triplets.
+1. Save/Load Latent + Conditioning nodes: Save and load latent image and conditioning triplets.

-I made this so I can batch a bunch of Wan 2.2 high noise inference latents and then finish them off with the low noise model so that generating videos don't all waste time waiting for that VRAM shuffle.
+   I made this so I can batch a bunch of Wan 2.2 high noise inference latents and then finish them off with the low noise model so that generating videos don't waste a bunch of time waiting for that VRAM to evict the high noise model and load in the low noise model for EACH generation.
+The tradeoff is that you have to split this processing into two workflows and batch them separately, so you don't get to see intermediate results while you run a big batch.

    In order to use this:

-1. take your working wan video gen workflow and make two copies
+   1. take your working wan video gen workflow and make two copies of it.
-2. in the first one (high noise stage A) put the output latent of the first ksampler and its conditioning into the save node.
+   2. in the first one (high noise inference, call it stage A) put the output latent of the first ksampler and its conditioning inputs into the Save node.
-3. in the second one (low noise stage B) use the load node and pipe all outputs into the second ksampler.
+   3. in the second one (low noise inference, call it stage B) use the Load node, and pipe all outputs into the second ksampler.
-4. you can delete the unused nodes, so stage A only has a high noise model load in it, and stage B only has a low noise model load in it!
+   4. you can delete the unused nodes, so stage A workflow only has your high noise model load in it, and stage B workflow only has a low noise model load in it!
    5. When generating with this technique if you make a batch of size N outputs, just queue up N jobs of stage A and then N jobs of stage B after.

-Just make sure to consume the queue of saved latents.
-6. Profit by only wasting the time to load the model to the GPU **one time**.
+2. Pick Path by Index node: Batch iterate through inputs, usable for images, video files, and video frame dirs.

+   This one allows for a streamlined way to capture the behavior of specifying a directory in which inputs are staged for pipelined ingestion in batches.
+Furthermore, this provides useful string output of the basename of the path chosen, so you can wire that up into the outputs, making it much easier to correlate the names of the inputs used by the workflow with the names of its output products.

+   You can prepare N images or videos in a dir, or even subdirs each containing the frames of a video (much better quality, highly recommended), set the after generation behavior to increment on the integer index and watch comfyui chug along running the workflow against everything.

 ## Install